-FCMAT recommends that charter schools adopt a minimum cash reserve of 5% of the total of all budgeted expenditures and develop a five-year plan to increase that reserve from 5% to 10% of total budgeted expenditures.
-Care should be taken to not spend more on nonclassroom-based instruction than the percentage allowed by the funding determination for this, if applicable.
+According to FCMAT as recommendation in combination with CDE guidelines listed above, the Charter School adopts a minimum (unassigned) cash reserve of 5% of the total of all budgeted expenditures and shall develop a five-year plan to increase that reserve from 5% or less to 10% of total budgeted expenditures.
+Care should be taken to not spend more on non-classroom-based instruction than the percentage allowed by the SB740 funding determination requirements, as applicable.
+If the Charter School already maintains 10% of higher (unassigned) cash reserve, the management, corporate officers and the board could recommend targeting the funds for specific purposes.